mstdokumaci/arraydb/doc/readme.md

 		)
 	);

-We have 2 items here.
-User and post.
+We have 2 items here: User and post.

 Users has names, many written posts and many liked posts.
 Posts has texts and likers.

+Users also has many users as friends.

 With this model, we want to reach posts of auser as $user['posts'] and writers of apost as $post['writer'].
 This is a one-to-many relation.

 We also want to reach liked posts of a user as $user['liked_posts'] and likers of a post as $post['likers'].
 This is a many-to-many relation.

+Finally we want to reach friends of a user as $user['friends'].
+This is a self-referencing relation.

 ## Defining MySQL access